dentearl/simpleHilbertCurve/README.md

-                            RdGy, PuRd, Blues, Greys, autumn, pink, binary, winter, gnuplot, RdBu, prism, YlOrBr, rainbow, seismic, Purples, ocean, PuOr, PuBuGn, afmhot --demo                creates a demonstration image based on the --level parameter. default=False --dpi=DPI             dots per inch of raster outputs, i.e. if --outFormat is all or png. default=300
+                            RdGy, PuRd, Blues, Greys, autumn, pink, binary, winter, gnuplot, RdBu, prism, YlOrBr, rainbow, seismic, Purples, ocean, PuOr, PuBuGn, afmhot --demo                creates a demonstration image based on the --level parameter. default=False --matshow             switches the drawing call from pcolor() to matshow(). matshow() produces rasters whereas pcolor() can produce vectors.
+For pdf or eps output pcolor() looks much crisper but at very large --level values the image can take a long time to draw on screen. default=False --dpi=DPI             dots per inch of raster outputs, i.e. if --outFormat is all or png. default=300
       --outFormat=OUTFORMAT